mkuchak/sugar-git/README.md

 Consult Commands:
-  log           Search in the history commit by applying some filters status        Show the current state of git working directory and staging area
+  log           Search in the history commit by applying some filters status        Show the current state of git working directory and staging area incoming      Show the incoming commits from remote branch that is not in the working branch outgoing      Show the outgoing commits from working branch that is not in the remote branch committers    Show the committers of the current branch

 Staging Commands:
-  add           Add files or directories to staging area sub           Remove files or directories from staging area amend         Add all untracked, modified and deleted files to the last commit without edit the message tag           Add an annotated tag with the description same as the message
+  add           Add files or directories to staging area sub           Remove files or directories from staging area amend         Add all untracked, modified and deleted files to the last commit without edit the message resolve       Resolve conflicts in the working branch tag           Add an annotated tag with the description same as the message

 Commit Commands: